 In 1977, Henry Moore loaned his bronze sculpture, Three Piece Reclining Figure to Betty Hussey as a tribute to her husband Christopher Hussey.
 The piece was located on a plinth on an island within the moat for many years but has since been returned to the Henry Moore Foundation.
 During Christopher and Betty's time living at Scotney Castle they had many good friends and artists visit them.
 Many of these works of art are still displayed in the house today.
 In particular these included pieces by John Ward, John Piper and Osbert Lancaster.

 Here to stay

-Katerina's piece will sit within the garden for six months until the end of June, after this a rolling programme will allow other artisits to display their work.
-The Hungarian Ballet Dancer can be seen free of charge after property admission has been paid.
+Simon's piece will sit within the garden for six months until the end of December, after this a rolling programme will allow other artisits to display their work.
+Hopping Down can be seen free of charge after property admission has been paid.

 Throughout September guided walks will be running from Scotney Castle to see the hop gardens, picking shed, drying oast and hoppers huts.
 You can also sample the Scotney Ale brewed from hops on your return.
 Click here to find out more.